daniloBlera/dotfiles/readme.md

 ## About the repository structure

-This repo uses a directory tree structure of *packages*, wich are organized as:
+This repo uses a directory tree structure of *packages*, which are organized as:

 ```text
 root-dir